Skip to main content

 Starting in an open or horn position, step 1 is back and to the left, step 2 is back and to the left to face 3 o’clock.
 Do 3& in place and on 4 step into slot with your left foot pointing at 12 o’clock.
 Handwork 1 is straight back, 2 is raising your left hand to the follower face level with the back of your hand visible as if looking at the watch on your left hand.
 Handwork 3&4 is going over the follower’s head with the left hand, as if drawing an upside-down U over the follower.
 The left-hand should finish at the follower right-shoulder level.
 On 5&6 lower your left hand to waist-level so you will end up in an open position.

-Right-side goofy inside pass turn #
+Goofy right-side inside turn #

 Also known as a right-side underarm pass.